PlainsightAI/sense-ui/readme.md

 To view all existing tags run `git tag`

+FIRST update `package.json` and update the version to `0.0.X`, where X should be your new version number.

-Make a new tag by running `git tag v0.0.X` and bump X to a higher version than the last tag.
+Then run `git tag v0.0.X` and make sure the tag version is same as the one in `package.json` file.

 Last thing to do is run `git push --tags` which will push the tag to Git and make it live.

-Remember to update `package.json` and update the version to correspond with new tag!